Top Tips to Staying Safe

 - In the unfortunate event of an item being lost or stolen you can use register the loss on the Immobilise website – always contact your network provider to block the phone's use or you may be liable for the cost of any calls, and if you know the phone has been stolen you must inform the police.
 Mobiles are by far and away the items most stolen from young people.

 - Invest in a good quality bicycle lock and use it.
 Always leave your bike in a designated bike park, or a well-lit, public place and lock it to something immoveable.
 Remember to lock your bike at home too, whether it’s kept in a garage or your halls of residence.
-Around half the bikes stolen are taken from the owner's home – in the UK a bicycle is stolen on average every and it is often difficult for the police to identify the owner.
-Taking a photograph of your bike and the frame number is a good idea.
+Around half the bikes stolen are taken from the owner's home – in the UK a bicycle is stolen on average every few minutes and it is often difficult for the police to identify the owner.
+Take a photograph of your bike and the frame number.

 - Immobilise your car whenever you leave it even for a few minutes.
 Think about where you park.
 Stealing from vehicles is a major problem and you should routinely remove your CD player and sat nav and store them in a safe place.